-An organization can be considered as having an information chaos when quality-of-service deteriorates, or if management does not effectively allocate resources.
+An organization can be considered as having information chaos when quality-of-service deteriorates, or if management does not effectively allocate resources.
 Information chaos is a state in which there is too much and too little of the same thing.
-It occurs when conflicting signals or requests compete to be heard, because they cannot all be satisfied simultaneously.
+It occurs when conflicting signals or requests compete to be heard because they cannot all be satisfied simultaneously.

 Additionally, organizations are becoming increasingly technology-dependent and the new technologies that provide access to information allow for information to be shared faster than ever before.
 Organizations face challenges in managing this increased amount of information because they either cannot find the needed information or it is too difficult to process.

 As a result, companies are faced with challenges in making sense of what is available and filtering out what they need to know from the sea of other information that is out there.
-Information overload effects both organizations and individuals who find themselves inundated with too much information.
+Information overload affects both organizations and individuals who find themselves inundated with too much information.

 The current state of business information chaos makes it difficult for businesses to stay competitive in today’s market.
 Businesses need to be able to take action quickly, but they are often bogged down by too much data and not enough time.